NuriaQueralt/bioknowledge-reviewer/README.md

 ~~~~

 ##### 3.2 Get hypotheses summaries
-Get summaries from the resulting paths.
-These functions store tabular results in output files. *Output*: files in `summaries` directory.
+Get summaries from the resulting paths about `metapaths` or semantic path types, i.e. edge and node types, `nodes`, `node types`, `edges`, and `edge_types`.
+These functions store tabular results in separate output files.
+The user has to introduce the path to the JSON file with the resulting paths to summarize. *Output*: files in `summaries` directory.

 ~~~~
 # get summary